Classifying spaces and the Lascar group: Introduction

-\paragraph{Set-theoretic conventions.} We fix a strongly inaccessible cardinal $\lambda$.
-Sets of size less than $\lambda$ are called \defterm{small}, sets of size $\leq \lambda$ are called \defterm{moderate}, and sets of arbitrary cardinality are called \defterm{large}.
-Cardinals and models (including ``monster models"), by convention, are assumed to be small.
-Categories and topological spaces have no cardinality restrictions (in fact, the only need we have for non-small sets comes in forming the classifying space $|\Mod(T)|$, which we show is homotopy equivalent to a small space anyway in Proposition \ref{prop:smallequiv}(\ref{prop:smallequiv.item:one})).
-The results of this paper do not depend strongly on these conventions, and will continue to hold, \emph{mutatis mutandis}, with weaker set-theoretical assumptions.
+We fix two strongly inaccessible cardinals $\lambda_1 < \lambda_2$.
+For each ordinal $\alpha$, let $V_\alpha$ denote the sets of rank less than $\alpha$.
+Sets in $V_{\lambda_1}$ are called \defterm{small}, sets in $V_{\lambda_2}$ are called \defterm{moderate}, any other set is called \defterm{large}.
+Models (including ``monster models"), by convention, are assumed to be small.
+Topological spaces are assumed to be moderate.
+Categories have no cardinality restrictions.
+A category is called \defterm{small} if its sets of objects and morphisms are small, and a category with small homsets is called \defterm{locally small}.

+Set-theoretical considerations enter this paper merely as a convenience for two reasons.
+One is that we would like to be able to talk about the (large) category of all (moderate) categories.
+The other is that we would like to consider the classifying space of a moderate category.
+Both uses can be circumvented, the first by standard circumlocutions and the second by Proposition \ref{prop:smallequiv}, which shows that the topological spaces we are interested in are homotopy equivalent to canonical small subspaces.
+Thus our results will continue to hold, \emph{mutatis mutandis}, in ZFC.

+In particular, we do \emph{not} use ``monster models" which are saturated in their own cardinality.